 - Your brick-and-mortar store (if any)

 - Trade shows

-- Or public events your brand may be present at
+- Or Public events your brand may be present at

 If you’re a MailChimp user, you can use Chimpadeedoo – an iPad app that can help you collect signups and automatically sync them into your MailChimp list when you’re online.

-19) Collect emails of your Facebook fans Even though very few of your fans like to sign-up from your Facebook page because they prefer staying in touch via.
+19) Collect emails from your Facebook fans Even though very few of your fans like to sign-up from your Facebook page because they prefer staying in touch via.
 Facebook but it’s worth having a sign-up tab.

 Email Marketing Set-up

 Have a place where you feature all your newsletter archives.
 You can link out to this section from your newsletter sign-up page to give your potential subscribers a taste of your newsletters in advance.
-Moreover, having a newsletter archive section on your website can boost the organic traffic on your store.
+Moreover, having a newsletter archive section on your website can boost the organic traffic in your store.

 21) Have a permission reminder blurb in your emails

 Don’t forget to add a friendly permission reminder blurb in the footer of your email stating reason why the recipient has received the email.
 For example: “You are receiving this email because you are a registered customer of Company-name.
 Your username is ABC and your last login was on ___.”
 A small & friendly permission reminder in the footer of the email helps in keeping your spam reports low.